joeledwards/slack-assistant/README.md

 ### DynamoDB Table

-The DynamoDB table is a partition key-only table, which must have the following schema:
+The DynamoDB table is a partition-key-only table, which must have the following schema:
-- `key`: `S`  - primary key column
+- `key`: `S` - partition key
-- `data`: `S` - payload column

 The default name for the table is `slack_assistant_conversation_history_<stage>`.
 You can customize this via `config.dynamodbTableName` in `config.yml`.